grzesiek-galezowski/tdd-ebook/manuscript/220_Designing_for_composabiity_interfaces.md

 One of the other things we need to consider is the size of interfaces.
 Let's state one thing that is obvious in regard to this:

-**All other things equal, smaller interfaces (i.e. with less methods) are easier to implement that bigger interfaces.**
+**All other things equal, smaller interfaces (i.e. with less methods) are easier to implement than bigger interfaces.**

 The obvious conclusion from this is that if we want to have really strong composability, our "slots", i.e. interfaces, have to be as small as possible (but not smaller - see previous section on interfaces vs events/callbacks).
 Of course, we cannot achieve this by blindly removing methods from interfaces, because this would break classes that actually use these methods e.g. when someone is using an interface implementation like this: